-I`ve divided this section on Etosha National park into three sections: The West covers etc, Centre (*) and East etc Each page features additional images and information which will hopefully be of interest to anyone planning to visit.* There is also a summary of the park`s individual waterholes, with several of the most productive etc* Due to the volume of material, a some of the content may appear on more than one page.
+I`ve divided Etosha National Park into three sections: The West covers the previously restricted western section of the park including Dolomite Rest Camp and Olifantsrus, the Centre takes in the west end of the main Etosha Salt Pan and along its south shore, from Okaukuejo to Halali.
+The East section takes in the waterholes between Halali and Namutoni, Fischer`s Pan and the road north from the latter rest camp to Andoni and the Nehale Lya Mpingana Gate at the Park`s northeast corner.
+Each of these sections feature additional images and information which will hopefully be of interest to anyone planning a visit.
+There is also a summary of the park`s individual waterholes, with several of the most productive covered in more detail on a dedicated page.
+Due to the volume of material, a some of the content may appear on more than one page.

 Dolomite Rest Camp

-More information and images taken at this stunning location and nearby waterholes can be found (LINK(S))*
+More information and images taken at this stunning location, plus nearby waterholes can be found here.

 Okaukuejo Rest Camp

-Each time my wife and I stayed at Okaukuejo, we`d managed to secure a Waterhole Chalet.
-Each standard chalet is split into two accommodation units although there are superior versions with an upper floor and balcony but they are usually reserved for families.
+Each standard waterhole chalet at Okaukuejo is split into two accommodation units although there are superior versions with an upper floor and balcony but they are usually reserved for families.
 Some tour operators have an ongoing arrangement to reserve the waterhole units for their clients at peak periods and the others go fast, therefore it`s advisable to try and book these a year or more before you intend to travel.
 There are of course many more chalets within the camp, just a bit further away from the action.

 Halali Rest Camp

-Halali, is roughly midway between Okaukuejo and Namutoni and many people travelling from one side of the park to the other use Halali as a convenient lunch stop.
+Halali lies roughly midway between Okaukuejo and Namutoni and many people travelling from one side of the park to the other use its facilities when making a convenient lunch stop.
 It`s the smallest and probably the least busy of Etosha`s three main rest camps and occupies a picturesque woodland setting at the base of a dolomite hill.
-Halali lies around 70km each of the other two camps and rather than drive straight there along the park`s main road it`s best to take your time and make a few detours to check out some of the superb waterholes on the way.
+Halali lies around 70 km away from each of the other two previously mentioned camps and rather than drive straight there along the park`s main road it`s best to take your time and make a few detours to check out some of the superb waterholes on the way.

 Namutoni Rest Camp